After the age of about forty you will experience a problem viewing small print

-A full page stand magnifier consists of a large Fresnel lens that allows for reading of a whole page.
+A full page magnifying glass consists of a large Fresnel lens that allows for reading of a whole page.

 The advantage of a hands free

-page stand magnifier is that it can be used as a whole page magnifier.
+page magnifier is that it can be used as a whole page magnifier.

 Field Of View: The size of the area being magnified when viewing through a magnifying lens.
 The higher the power of the magnifier